Why Overly Altruistic People Make Us Uncomfortable

-This weekend at The New Yorker Festival Larissa MacFarquhar plans to tackle the prickly issue of doing good.
+At The New Yorker festival, Larissa MacFarquhar plans to tackle the prickly issue of doing good.
 Not that doing good is bad, but rather that we get uncomfortable around those who are more altruistic than ourselves.

 Our culture is rife with people annoyed by do-gooders: Rush Limbaugh mocks liberals for being too empathetic; some Catholics are uncomfortable with their progressive Pope; and recent scholarship has even criticized Mahatma Gandhi.